lorenzomartino86/integration-test-with-docker-maven-plugin/post.md

 ```

-We need following properties in *application.properties* file in order to connect to docker container:
+In order to connect to mysql served by docker container I've added following properties in *application.properties* file:

 ```